The Opioid Epidemic

 Prevention of Addiction

-In acute pain management, it is best to work with the doctor because healthcare professionals are adept on the appropriate dosage.
-For chronic pain, there are numerous other treatments which are less-addictive including alternative pain medication.
+In acute pain management, it is best to work with the doctor because healthcare professionals are adept at the appropriate dosage.
+For chronic pain, there are numerous other treatments that are less addictive including alternative pain medication.
 Institutions such as colleges can institute measures that support initiatives to mitigate the use of opioids, as well as other drug uses.
 It’s important for college students to have access to information on the dangers of opioids and addiction.
 Such efforts promote trust and hope for recovery, as well as create awareness of the dangers of misuse of opioids.

 Heroin Drug Rehabilitation Treatment Options

 Many ask the question, “Can I give up Heroin without professional help?”
 Opioid-dependent young adults are often offered outpatient or residential treatment therapies that include detoxification.
 Opioid dependence has many co-occurring conditions including psychiatric disorders, criminal activities, sexually transmitted infections such as HIV, and hepatitis C infection.
 Residential treatment is a preferred option.
 Medication-assisted treatment for dependence has been proven to be safe and effective in improving abstinence during recovery.

 Even as the United States declared cases of an opioid overdose a national emergency, to most young users, the use of opioids still has a social appeal.
 Impacting knowledge on these individuals may go a long way in sensitizing against use.
 Research has shown that addiction is usually a childhood-onset condition.
 Addiction takes a toll on young people as it makes them vulnerable to abuse of other drugs, mental health problems, and death from overdose.